 + Why do you focus on Vietnam?

 I'm interested in what's happening there on a personal and a professional level.
 I came to Vietnam in 2004 to meet my Vietnamese grandparents for the first time.
 Since then I've come and gone several times, buried both of my grandparents, and been amazed at how quickly Saigon in particular changes and grows.
 I think it is an exciting place to be and watch right now, and I'm interested in helping smallholder coffee farmers become small businesses.
 I think there's immense potential for Vietnam to be an exporter of high quality arabica; I also believe in the potential of robusta as a completely unique product that isn't only compared to arabica.
-I acknowledge that it will take many years for that to happen.
-In the meantime, I am happy to work with the retail and consumer side of the coffee industry in Saigon and Dalat.
+I acknowledge that it will take many years for this to happen, and that I will likely be on this mission for the rest of my career.

 + Why don't you open a cafe?

 That would be cool, and I may end up doing that in the future.
 For now, I am working on a co-roasting facility in Saigon called Building, as well as helping cafe owners and coffee farmers to become more successful.
-Kel and I also create short-term pop-up experiences we call Secret Cafes, which are a lot more fun than running retail full-time.
+From time to time, Kel and I create short-term pop-up experiences we call Secret Cafes, which are a lot more fun than running retail full-time.
 Follow my instagram for details!

 + Are you going to the SCAA Event this year?